Boulder Belt Eco-Farm Share Initiative like a CSA only more so...

 The 2015/16 Winter Share program runs Nov 8/10 to Jan 24/6th.
 Cost is $500 for a Share (12 items every other week).

 The Crops We grow over 50+ different crops including parsnips, lettuce, onions, garlic, carrots, beets, strawberries, raspberries, tomatoes (over 15 kinds), peppers, cantaloupes, watermelon, potatoes, Turnips, parsley root, leeks, black popcorn, kale, chard, spring mix, arugula, pears, parsley, savory, cilantro, radishes, celeriac, spinach, spaghetti squash, black beans, etc..
 Take a look at our What We Grow Page for the complete seasonal list

-Shares Each week members will receive an allotment of seasonal produce We do a Market Share where we allow our members to construct their own share of up to 6 items for a regular share from tables filled with the day's harvest.
+Shares Each week members will receive an allotment of seasonal produce.
+We do a Market Share where our members construct their own share of 6 items from tables filled with the day's harvest.
 On farm pick up only.
 How it works is first thing in the morning, before members come to the farm to pick up their food, they will get an email newsletter that, among other things, will have a list of what will be available and will have an idea what they want to put in their share.
 Most weeks there will be 25 to 35 items, from which the members can choose from the produce laden tables.
 Members pack their bags and are on their way (unless they want to walk around the farm, go fishing or help on the farm)

 A share should feed 1 to 2 vegetarians (or omnivores who already eat 5+ helpings of produce daily) or 3 to 5 people who are basically meat eaters some of their produce needs for a week The shares are seasonal and will change weekly and monthly